alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 The media sub-streams of an RTSP session support the same privacy encryption features that non-RTSP streams offer.

 The `DESCRIBE` method of an RTSP Sender provides a mechanism for retrieving the SDP transport file that describe the sub-Flows/sub-Streams making the RTSP mux Flow/Stream.
 The SDP transport file media level attribute `a=control:` is used to name sub-Flows/sub-Streams according to the `<role-in-group> <role-index>` rules described in the [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md).
-A session level attribute `a=control:` attribute is used for the aggregated control of the RTSP mux stream according tot he `<group-name><group-index>` rules described in [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md)
+A session level attribute `a=control:` attribute is used for the aggregated control of the RTSP mux stream according to the `<group-name> <group-index>` rules described in [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md)

 For a non-NMOS RTSP Sender, the use of aggregate and/or individual controls and the URL path of such controls is out of the scope of this document.
 An RTSP Receiver adapts, as a best effort, to the non-NMOS RTSP Sender.